loricott/silver-sniffle/README.md

 Once the encrypted message is received on the other clients' side, it is unencrypted using the user's `private key`.

 **The client renews its key pairs everytime you start it.**

+## Compilation
+Two simple scripts are provided, one to compile everything, one to clean everything up.
+1. compile.bash
+2. clean.bash

 ## Usage